 You can look up the current status of California-licensed professional engineers, land surveyors, geologists, and geophysicists via the License Lookup databases.
-There are two separate databases: one for professional engineers and professional land surveyors, and one for professional geologists and professional geophysicists.
-Links to the databases are provided below the instructions.
+The links to the database is provided below the instructions.
 Please pay close attention to the instructions on how to enter the Name and License Number.

 How to search for a licensee:

 Name: Last Name ONLY or Last AND First Name.
 Partial last names OR complete last names and partial first names may be used for a search.
 For example: A search on "jons" will result in a list that includes Jons, Jonson, and Jonsen.
 This is helpful if you are not sure of the exact spelling of a name.
 If you know the city or county, adding that information will narrow the search.
 You cannot look up just by First Name.

 Match any part of name: Click this radio button to look up a licensee using any part of his or her name.

 License Number: Use NUMBERS ONLY, NO alphabetical characters.
 Do NOT enter leading zeroes.
 Searching by license number will locate results for that license number only.
 The same license number may be used for multiple license types, so double-check the license type on the search results to determine the appropriate discipline of licensure.
 You must search by name to find all licenses issued to a given person.

 City: You may search for all licenses in a city, or you may narrow your search by entering a name or license number AND a city.

 County: You may search for all licenses in a county, or you may narrow your search by entering a name or license number AND a county.

 New Search: Before starting a new search, use the CLEAR button before entering new information.